Tax Treatment of Dividend Income

-Beginning Jan.1, 2013, single taxpayers with Modified Adjusted Gross Income (MAGI) of $200,000 and married couples with MAGI in excess of $250,000 will be subject to an additional 3.8% Medicare surcharge on net investment income (which includes all taxable dividends).
+Single taxpayers with Modified Adjusted Gross Income (MAGI) of $200,000 and married couples with MAGI exceeding $250,000 are also subject to a 3.8% Medicare surtax on net investment income (which includes all taxable dividends).

 What Is a "Qualified Dividend"?

-Qualified dividends are paid by common and preferred stock of U.S corporations.
-Dividends passed through by mutual funds or other regulated investment companies can be qualified or nonqualified, depending on the underlying securities held by the fund.
-If a fund receives a qualified dividend, that dividend will maintain its qualified status when passed through to shareholders.
+Qualified dividends are paid by all common and some preferred stock of U.S corporations.
+Dividends from mutual funds or other regulated investment companies that pass through to shareholders can be qualified or nonqualified, depending on the underlying securities the fund holds.
+If a fund receives a qualified dividend, that dividend will maintain its qualified status when passed through.

 Distributions from partnerships and real estate investment trusts typically are not characterized as qualified dividends.
 Also, qualified dividends do not include distributions from preferred debt.